Phontan/EventStore.PythonClientAPI/README.md

 <li>Download PythonClientAPI zip from github (http://github.com/Phontan/EventStore.PythonClientAPI)</li>
 <li>Unpackage it and open console in this folder as admin(sudo).</li>
 <li>Run this code in python intepreter <i>setup.py install</i></li></ul>
 Now you can use ClientAPI.
-You can check if it works by typing <i>from ClientAPI import *</i>.
+You can check if it works by typing <i>from ClientAPI.EventStoreClient import *</i>.
 If there are no errors everything is fine.

 <h4>Implementation</h4>